-Question - Do I need a building permit to add a deck?
+Question - Do I need a building permit to add a deck or remodel my home?

 Yes, building permits are required for any improvements or additions to your property.
 Contact Moore Engineering at 701-433-5480 for further

 Question - Can I have a fire pit?

 Yes.
 Burning can occur within an approved manufactured device or structure which ensures that the fire shall be contained and shall not escape

 from the device.
 Approved devices include manufactured fire rings, outdoor fireplaces but do NOT include burning barrels, old recycled wheels or

 other junk or iron materials.
 All fires need to be supervised at all times with a fire extinguisher at hand.
 Contact City Hall for more information on this

 Question - Does the City require my pet to be licensed?